EU gives go ahead to extract more shots from each Pfizer vaccine vial

 To extract the sixth dose from a single vial, low dead volume syringes or needles, which only retain a low amount of solution after an injection, should be used, EMA said, adding that there should be no pooling from multiple vials to make up a full dose.

-Reporting by Yadarisa Shabong in Bengaluru; Editing by Edmund Blair and Giles Elgood
+Reporting by Yadarisa Shabong in Bengaluru and Francesco Guarascio; Editing by Edmund Blair, Giles Elgood and Alex Richardson

 Our Standards: The Thomson Reuters Trust Principles.